amadotejada/testflight-beta-watcher/README.md

 ```

 #### Notifications
-In the script for notificatons I'm using the [Pushover](https://pushover.net) but theres many alternatives.
+For push notifications, I'm using the [Pushover](https://pushover.net) service, but there are many alternatives.

 In `send_push_alert()`:
 * Enter the user api token